jamesjh-lee/xor/README.md

 # XOR
-visualization for output of XOR model using DNN
+plot a output of XOR model using DNN

 ## requirements (python packages)
 - tensorflow 2.x